How to claim PIP

-If you’re moving from DLA to PIP your payments won’t stop while you’re waiting for your PIP claim to be processed, as long as you make your claim for PIP within a month of being told by the Department for Work and Pensions (DWP) that you should.
+If you’re moving from DLA to PIP your payments won’t stop while you’re waiting for your PIP claim to be processed, as long as you make your claim for PIP within 28 days of being told by the Department for Work and Pensions (DWP) that you should.
 Your PIP payments will start the day after your DLA payment stops.

 You should make sure you’re prepared and have all the relevant information to help you make your claim.

 - Start your claim by calling the DWP